jacobfeder/qmk_firmware/keyboards/circuit/readme.md

 	make circuit:default:dfu

 By default Make uses `sh` instead of `bash` for its shell commands.
-To use bash, call Make like so:
+If you are running into strange errors, try using bash instead by calling Make like so:

     $ make circuit:default SHELL=/bin/bash

+Also, if you get an error that says "bootloader not found" or "device not found", try running the above Make command with ``sudo``.

 Raw data (keyboard-layout-editor.com):